 You’ll also need to contact your Residential Academic Program Advisor, the housing office and the Office of Financial Aid to inform them of your withdrawal.

 If you attend class during your first term and withdraw by the drop deadline (third Wednesday of class for fall and spring terms) and receive W grades, you are not eligible for a leave of absence.

 Undergraduate students who have completed at least one semester at CU Boulder may take an optional leave of absence of up to two semesters off plus summer from their last graded CU Boulder term without having to apply for a leave of absence.
 Please refer to the return chart.
 A leave of absence allows students to maintain access to some university services and programs.

 Graduate students must sign up for a leave of absence.
 Department and college approval is required on the application.
 If you do not sign up for a leave of absence, you will be discontinued.

 Nondegree students who are only enrolled through the Division of Continuing Education must withdraw through that division.
-Students who choose to drop all classes in MyCUInfo through the 10th week of the fall or spring term must read the current term's Withdrawal Information and Withdrawal Checklist for impacts associated with withdrawing from CU-Boulder, as well as the Withdrawal Calendar for refund periods and dates.
+Students who choose to drop all classes in MyCUInfo through the 10th week of the fall or spring term must read the current term's withdrawal information (see Resources sidebar) and withdrawal checklist for impacts associated with withdrawing from CU Boulder, as well as the withdrawal calendar for refund periods and dates.

 While you are on leave, monitor your student accounts and resolve any to-do items or holds.
 If you were refunded your confirmation deposit or had your confirmation deposit credited toward the withdrawal fee, you must repay the confirmation deposit upon returning to the university.